Photo by Rawpixel.com / Shutterstock.com

 Since there are 12 months in a year, homeowners make 12 monthly mortgage payments.
 But if you make half-sized payments every two weeks (biweekly), you’ll make 26 half-payments, the equivalent of 13 full payments.

 Essentially, it is like making 13 monthly payments every year rather than the usual 12.

 To go this route, call your lender and ask the best way to do it.
 Some lenders will set you up with biweekly payments.
 Or you might simply prefer to send in the extra payments by mail or electronically.
 Whenever you make any extra payment, however, be sure to designate it “apply to principal.”
 Otherwise, the lender may treat the extra as a prepayment of your next regular monthly payment.

-Use a calculator like this one from the Mortgage Professor to see your savings.
-For example, according to this calculator, if you have a 30-year fixed-rate mortgage at 3.8 percent, making biweekly payments would save $20,573 in interest over the life of the loan and pay off your mortgage four years earlier.
+Use a biweekly payment calculator like this one from the KS State Bank to view the savings.
+For example, according to this calculator, if you have a 30-year fixed-rate mortgage of $200,000 at 4.5 percent interest, making biweekly payments would save $28,037 in interest over the life of the loan and pay off your mortgage four and a half years sooner.
 That’s a big bang for not many extra bucks.

-One thing to avoid: “mortgage acceleration” products and plans.
-Paying down your mortgage is an easy thing to do, and you shouldn’t have to pay anything to do it.
-No expertise or pipeline to a higher authority is required.
-When you see ads and pitches for mortgage “acceleration” plans, programs and products, run the other direction.
+Caution: Avoid “mortgage acceleration” products and plans.
+Paying down your mortgage is easy and free.
+No expertise or pipeline to a higher authority is required and there’s no need for expensive mortgage “acceleration” plans, programs and products.
 (Learn more about these gimmicks here.)